ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 I think that the abandonment of requirements in our code<br/>
 leads to a systemic problem in software development.<br/>
-I want to bring development, planning and testing together.<br/>
+I want to offer a tool, to bring development, planning and testing together.<br/>
-When all disciplines share the same artifact ( the requirement ) we have created a common ground,<br/>
-where we share the same language.
-This will create new possibilites for effective teams.<br/>
+To create a common ground, where we share the same language.<br/> This will create new possibilites for effective and creative teams.<br/>
 This is what i want.<br/>
 You do not have to take my word for it.
 See for yourself.<br/>